Multi-Modal Image Fusion via Intervention-Stable Feature Learning¶

 -

-Goal: How to design principled intervention strategies to probe genuine inter-modal dependencies, and learn fusion features that remain stable across intervention patterns, thereby overcoming the fragility caused by spurious correlations?
+Goal: How to design principled intervention strategies to probe true inter-modal dependencies and learn fusion features that remain stable across intervention patterns, thereby overcoming vulnerabilities caused by spurious correlations?

 -

-Key Insight: Inspired by Pearl's causal hierarchy, three complementary structured perturbation strategies are designed, each testing a different aspect of modal relationships.
-The core hypothesis is that features truly important for fusion should maintain their importance across different intervention patterns, while spurious correlations will collapse under perturbation.
+Key Insight: Inspired by Pearl's causal hierarchy, three complementary structured perturbation strategies are designed, each testing different aspects of modal relationships.
+The core hypothesis is that features truly essential for fusion should maintain their importance under different intervention patterns, while spurious correlations will collapse under perturbation.

 -

-Core Idea: Replace "passive observation + statistical fitting" with "active perturbation + stability selection"—systematically intervene on inputs to discover features that are invariant across interventions, serving as reliable bases for fusion decisions.
+Core Idea: Replace "passive observation + statistical fitting" with "active perturbation + stability screening"—systematically intervening in inputs to discover features that are invariant across interventions as a reliable basis for fusion decisions.

 Method¶